-Sr. No. of

-No. Lectures

-1 Unit I: Introduction Sociology in Pre-Independent India Sociology of Development and Planning in India Indian Sociology: Historical Development and Present problems 15

-2 Unit II: Indian Sociology Indian Sociology: Search for Authentic Identity The role of Social Sciences in India: A Sociology of Knowledge Sociology in India: A Plea for Contextualization 15
+Sr. Modules No. of Lectures No. Lectures 1 Unit I: Introduction Sociology in Pre-Independent India Sociology of Development and Planning in India 15 Joerology of Development and Fraining in India Indian Sociology: Historical Development and Present problems 2 Unit II: Indian Sociology 1.
+Indian Sociology: Search for Authentic Identity 2.
+The role of Social Sciences in India: A Sociology of Knowledge 3.
+Sociology in India: A Plea for Contextualization 15 Total 30

-Total 30